b2p-fred/Test-SF5/doc/dev_setup.md

 # Stop the running services
 $ docker-compose down

-# and remove all the share volumes
+# and remove all the shared volumes
 $ docker-compose down --volumes

 ```